TD Bank: Great for online and mobile banking, limited for brick-and-mortar

 Cons: Limited number of branches compared to other banks

 For a company whose slogan is “America’s Most Convenient Bank,” TD Bank has some work to do with its brick-and-mortar presence.
 The bank has a huge footprint in Canada, but a smaller one in the U.S. with only 1,300 locations in 15 states from New England to Florida (plus Washington, D.C.).
-Compare that to Bank of America’s 4,000+ locations or Wells Fargo’s estimated 6,200 branches, and TD customers are probably better off banking online.
+Compare that to Bank of America’s 4,000+ locations or Wells Fargo’s estimated 6,000+ branches, and TD customers are probably better off with online banking.

 TD Bank fees to expect